-SSS is an insurance program mandated by the government to all income earners or workers in the Philippines.
+SSS is an insurance program mandated by the government for all income earners or workers in the Philippines.
 In this article, I’ll discuss 8 SSS benefits you probably didn’t know about.
 The SSS members are obliged to contribute monthly in exchange for the insurance benefits.

 What we don’t know is that we can get more from SSS aside from known benefits like your monthly pension.
 Luckily, our contribution is a great way of saving money for future usage.